 A guinea pig might not jump immediately, especially if this is the first time you want it to jump.
 In this case, it’ll need a gentle push to convince it to jump.
 When it jumps successfully, be sure to reward the behavior with a treat.
 Repeat the process until it jumps through the hoop without any treats.

 A guinea pig will be glad to put its front paws on your hand but only if there is a treat up there.
-We just explained this trick in a single sentence and we’ll elaborate on that now.
 When you place your hand in front of a guinea pig, don’t place it too high.
 Approximately 4 to 5 centimeters is enough.
 If it is your right hand, use the left hand to position the treat on the opposite side of the guinea pig.
 Move your treat a little bit to make it noticeable and say the desired command to make the guinea pig put the paws on your hand.

 4. Going Through the (Curved) Tunnel